deveduar/pdf-to-cbr/README.md

 ## Roadmap
 - [x] Convert to ZIP and CBR
-- [ ] Fix 600 DPI quality issues
-- [ ] User-friendly web interface
 - [ ] Loading improvements and color enhancements
-- [ ] Support for filenames and paths with special characters

 ## Troubleshooting
 - Ensure Poppler is correctly installed and added to system PATH